bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 ## 6. Homework

-Write your answers in the text file you've used to keep track of commands and output so far.
+* Write your answers in the text file you've used to keep track of commands and output so far.
-Create a repo on GitHub to keep track of this file and send us the link to this repo.
+* Create a repo on GitHub to keep track of this file and send us the link to this repo.
-For the homework tasks, make sure to explain shortly what each command and option in your solution does.
+* For the homework tasks, make sure to explain shortly what each command and option in your solution does.

+Tasks:

 1. How many genes are on chromosome II in `saccharomyces_cerevisiae_R64-2-1_20150113.gff` ?